jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 ```
 --

-### Why Commenting Your Code
+### Why Commenting Your Code Is Important?

-* To explain what it does
+* To explain what it does.
-* Help a lot understand what the code is intented to do
+* Helps a lot to understand what the code is intented to do.
-* Keep it simple, short and clear
+* Keeps it simple, short and clear.

 --

-### What for Longer Your Javascript
+### How To Write Multi-Line Comment?

 Another way to comment